JamesThwaites/splitzer/README.md

 A concept for an autoscrolling platforming game.
 What if your character could split into two halves (arms and legs) and jump/act separately with each half?

-The arms can also grab and hang/swing from the ceiling, because why not ¯\\_(ツ)_/¯?
+The arms can also grab and hang/swing from the ceiling, because why not ¯\\\_(ツ)\_/¯?

-Try it out on github pages jamesthwaites.github.io/splitzer
+Try it out on github pages, there's only one level at the moment: jamesthwaites.github.io/splitzer

 Created with Two.js